 The musical instruments invented by Jeff Snyder are inspired by age-old techniques of instrument building.
-Combining this inherited knowledge of luthiers with compositional ideas based on just intonation, it might be not surprising that the work of composer and instrument inventor Harry Partch inspired him.
-Unlike the Partch instruments Jeff’s instruments all have electronic components.
+Combining this inherited knowledge of luthiers with compositional ideas based on intonation alone, it might not be surprising that the work of composer and instrument inventor Harry Partch inspired him.
+Unlike the Partch instruments, Jeff’s instruments all have electronic components.
 And it is exactly this combination of acoustic and electronic elements what makes them so remarkable.
-By using advantages of both acoustic and electronic sound shaping possibilities Jeff found several clever solutions for common problems in instrument design.
+By using the advantages of both acoustic and electronic sound-shaping possibilities, Jeff found several clever solutions for common problems in instrument design.

 Many different and very precise tunings can be achieved by using electronic sound.
 This is a problem often unsolved in traditional instruments.
 These electric signals are not amplified by common loudspeakers though, as the sounds produced by synthesisers often are.
-Each instrument uses its own purpose-built so called “acoustic resonator” for their sound diffusion, instead of relying on existing loudspeakers.
-My main focus here will be these different acoustic resonators and how they are built by Jeff, but if you are interested in more details on how these instruments are played, how their electronics function or in the tuning system they use, have a look at this website on the composition Undeciphered Writing or read Jeff’s dissertation Exploration of an Adaptable Just Intonation System for a very thorough explanation.
+Each instrument uses its own purpose-built, so called “acoustic resonator” for its sound diffusion, instead of relying on existing loudspeakers.
+My main focus here will be these different acoustic resonators and how they are built by Jeff, but if you are interested in more details on how these instruments are played, how their electronics function, or in the tuning system they use, have a look at this website on the composition Undeciphered Writing or read Jeff’s dissertation, Exploration of an Adaptable Just Intonation System, for a very thorough explanation.
 And watch the video at the end of this post with many close-ups of the instruments played.

-The top of the resonators is made form a thin board of softer wood such as spruce.
-The tactile transducer is placed inside the box and is connected to this top with a piece of strong wood, such as maple (similar to a bridge on a violin connecting strings to the upper part of the violin body).
+The top of the resonators is made from a thin board of softer wood, such as spruce.
+The tactile transducer is placed inside the box and is connected to this top with a piece of strong wood, such as maple (similar to a bridge on a violin connecting the strings to the upper part of the violin body).
 Jeff works with transducers of the Rolen Star brand, the ones also used by David Tudor.

 The importance of the acoustic resonator in this instrumental design becomes clear by comparing the Resophonic and Bass Manta.
-Both are exactly the same except the resonator.
+Both are exactly the same except for the resonator.
 They both use two Manta keyboards (a USB controller featuring 48 capacitive touch sensors) controlling exactly the same patch programmed in the music software Max.
 The Resophonic Manta sounds different from the Bass resonator, not only because it is smaller but also because it uses an aluminium cone as a resonator instead of just a wooden board.
-This design is inspired by the Dobro guitar which is a so called resophonic or resonator guitar.
+This design is inspired by the Dobro guitar, which is a so-called resophonic or resonator guitar.
 The construction was developed in the 1920s to achieve a louder guitar sound (without using any electricity of course).
-The bridge of this instrument is touching an aluminium cone.
+The bridge of this instrument touches an aluminium cone.
 Jeff used such a cone in the Resophonic Manta.
-This cone is coupled to a top plate of spruce.
+This cone is coupled with a top plate of spruce.

 The Birl is also an interesting case: the first two versions used an acoustic resonator integrated in the instrument itself, similar to the Contravielles.
 But during the development of the instrument the acoustic resonator was separated from the control part of the instrument.
 A detailed account of the development of these four different Birl versions can be found in the article Adventures in the Development of an Electronic Wind Instrument.

-In this video of Jeff’s composition Undeciphered Writing (2012) performed by Sideband you can see and hear most of the instruments described above in action (just the Birl is missing).
+In this video of Jeff’s composition, Undeciphered Writing (2012), performed by Sideband, you can see and hear most of the instruments described above in action (only the Birl is missing).
 On the 9th of November Jeff Snyder’s new album Concerning the Nature of Things will be released, containing several pieces for these beautiful instruments.